andy9876/MachineLearningReactiveBPM/README.md

 # ReactiveBPMDemo

-This repo contains the code for the POC that is part of RedHat Session S103127:  Using BPM Suite in a reactive architecture with microservices deployed in Docker containers and managed in Amazon ECS (EC2 Container Service)
+This repo contains the code for the POC that is part of RedHat Session S1506:  Using machine learning, Red Hat JBoss BPM Suite, and reactive microservices

 # BPM Suite Dockerfile and setup files
 Dockerfile - This file can be used to build a docker imaging of BPM Suite.